 The Company endeavours to have a balanced representation by taking into consideration a range of different skills, age, gender, ethnicity, backgrounds and experiences represented amongst its Directors, officers and staff as the Board is aware that it is important in ensuring robust decision-making processes with a diversified viewpoints and the effective governance of the Company.
-The Board may consider to adopt the Diversity Policy in the future.
+Hence, the Board had on 24 February 2020 adopted a Diversity Policy to promote diversity for the Board and workforce of the Group.
+Among others, factors that will be taking into consideration for diversity including age, gender, ethnicity, nationality and cultural background to strengthening the Group's performance.